We get feedback from the compiler. We get feedback from Test Driven Development. But what sources of feedback lie in between?

 You know that I’m a big AppCode fan.
 It saves huge amounts of time.
 And doing so within an IDE helps me stay “in the zone.”

 So I’d love to hear more from you.
 What are your favorite tools for productive programming?
-Click here to share your tips!
+Share your tips in the comments below!

 OCHamcrest matchers are predicates on steroids: